tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/28_The_Psycho-Volitional_Dimension.md

 ### Article 2: Historical/Philosophical Origins

-**SEO-Optimized Title:** The Genesis of Self: Unearthing the "Divine Rupture" in Quantum Mindfulness
+ The Genesis of Self: Unearthing the "Divine Rupture" in Quantum Mindfulness

 From ancient spiritual traditions to modern psychological theories, humanity has long grappled with one of life's most profound questions: What is the self, and where does it truly come from?
 The Quantum Mindfulness framework offers a compelling answer, introducing a concept known as the **"Divine Rupture,"** a pivotal idea with deep philosophical roots that reshapes our understanding of personal identity and agency.